Pump Station and Water Quality Facility

 In 2012, new information on the performance and maintenance needs of the selected treatment technology became available, that indicated it might not perform as effectively or affordably as anticipated.
 Design and construction of the South Park Pump Station and Water Quality Facility were delayed so that our technical team could reevaluate appropriate technologies, and consider new technologies which recently became available.

 SPU follows a deliberate process for making transparent decisions fully informed by:

 - Financial, environmental, and social impacts and benefits

 SPU needed to evaluate treatment technologies to balance water quality treatment and protection of the Duwamish River with project costs.
 We needed to compare options based on the new information.

 In order to provide some flooding relief as early as possible, SPU has decided to build the flood control pump station before the water quality facility.
 Here are SPU’s projected next steps:

 - Complete design and construct the flood control pump station.
 The current schedule for this project anticipates design will be complete in spring 2016 and construction complete in fall 2017.
 The flood control pump station will reduce flooding in areas where drainage systems are in place.
 It will not eliminate flooding in the in all areas of the lower 7th Ave S basin, which includes the industrial area nearest the river.

 - Identify the best water quality treatment technology.
 SPU needs to test three possible technologies side by side to see how they would perform in this location.
-The current schedule calls for pilot testing to be complete in spring 2016 and a technology selected by fall 2016.
+The current schedule calls for pilot testing to be complete in 2016 or 2017, with technology selection in 2017 or 2018.
 Design and construction schedules will be developed once a technology is selected.